Marj Brasch: Reception

+Impact

 To honour the shows 10th anniversary in May 2002, Michelle Hewitson of The New Zealand Herald voted Marj as the best character to ever appear on the show noting her multiple levels of characterisation and interesting storylines.
 Hewitson described Marj's best catchphrase as; "Mind your own beeswax." and her silliest scene, being when Marj nearly died when her scarf got caught in the paper shredder, only to be saved by Nick Harrison (Karl Burnett) who was washing the windows outside.
 McRae herself reflected on how this was one of her favourite storylines and in fact kept the destroyed scarf as a memento for many years.
 Her "maddest" storyline was decided to be her husband – Tom's (Adrian Keeling) disappearance.
 TV reviewer, John T. Forde, listed Marj as his second favourite character and highlighted her phrase: "Kia ora, Shortland Street Accident and Emergency centre!"
 During a speech at the show's 15th anniversary, the Prime Minister Helen Clark, noted the "fun" she had filming Marj's final scenes at parliament.
 The scene also included Marj meeting National Party minister Jenny Shipley, and blogger Alex Casey described the meeting of Marj, Clark, and Shipley as a "special treat" due to the 3 being the "most powerful women" in New Zealand.
 Marj was said to deliver many of the "best lines" in the show's 25th anniversary episode.
 The New Zealand Woman's Day magazine listed Marj as the 13th best character of the soap's first 25 years.